sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 Not to be overlooked, whatever solution at which we arrive, per {{RFC8248}}, MUST support capability negotiation.
 While not explicitly treated here, each interface will understand specific serializations, and other component needs to express those serializations to other components.

+A capability language is fully explored in mandl-sacm-tool-capability-language (to be submitted).

 ## Interfaces
 Interfaces should be derived directly from identified workflows, several of which are described in this document.